 |Gaurav Dave, DrPH, MD

-Dr. Dave has a medical degree from the University of Pune, India and worked as an emergency room physician in Mumbai, before coming to the U.S. in 2004.
+Dr. Dave has a medical degree from the University of Pune, India.
 He attended the University of North Carolina at Greensboro and completed a Masters and a Doctorate in Public Health in 2006 and 2011 respectively, with a concentration in public health, community-based prevention research and evaluation.
-Dr. Dave’s research interests includes the Evaluation, Systems Science, and Methods Research to reduce disparities associated with Cardiovascular Diseases, Hypertension and Sickle Cell Disease.
+Dr. Dave is the Evaluation Chair and is responsible for data interpretation, analysis and reporting activities in strong collaboration with the PI, staff and stakeholders.
+He provides support for, and communicates with project staff on issues related to data and evaluation, database development, and outcome evaluation.
+He also works closely with project staff to deliver timely reports and disseminate information regarding formative and summative evaluation, to staff members and stakeholders.

 As an Associate Director of Research Projects at Emory University, Yetsa is responsible for managing complex research projects such as the Newborn Screening Connect (NBS Connect) patient registry and the Nutrition Management Guidelines project.
 She has a proven track record of successfully working with cross functional and geographically dispersed teams to complete both long and short-term project goals.
-She has extensive experience in providing expertise and guidance in managing the day-to-day activities of grant-funded research projects, and brings a wealth of knowledge in running global disease registries, developing health promotion best practices (both evidence and consensus-based), data evaluation, partnering with parent organizations, industry professionals, government agencies and domain experts to improve systems and increase project efficiency.
+Yetsa has extensive experience in providing expertise and guidance in managing the day-to-day activities of grant-funded research projects.
+She provides technical assistance to the PD and is responsible for overseeing the strategic planning, monitoring progress towards achieving goals, responding to project reports, and assisting with communication materials.
+She is also responsible for facilitating regional activities with the national efforts of the NCC and the Maternal and Child Health Bureau of HRSA.